Yves97/rntstarter/README.md

-# My Custom React Native Template
+# My React Native Boilerplate

-React Native Template For Starting A Project
+React Native Template For Starting A Project With Typescript

 ## Features